This recipe for sugar cookie cups is super simple and another easy way to add a little festive treat for your next party or get together.

 - food coloring

-Use wooden shaper to press the dough into the muffin tin and make a cup.
+- Use wooden plunger to press the dough into the muffin tin and make a cup.

-Add milk and continue to beat, add more milk if needed until you get the desired consistency for your frosting.
+- Add milk and continue to beat, add more milk if needed until you get the desire consistency for your frosting.